APPFL/APPFL/docs/changelog/index.rst

 appfl v1.0.0
 ------------

-Version 1.0.0 of appfl was a major release that **refactored** the entire codebase to make it more modular, extensible, and functional, while remains backward compatible with the previous version.
+Version 1.0.0 of appfl is a major release that refactors the entire codebase to make it more modular, extensible, and functional, while remains backward compatibility with the previous version.
 The release also included the following changes:

 New Features
 ~~~~~~~~~~~~